mohamadp91/experiences-and-solutions/docker/docker-commands.md

       - POSTGRES_DB=user
 ```

 The most important point is environments.
+Those environments are used instead of _**application.properties**_ file.

 ## A simple Dockerfile to create a image for react project and run it with nginx and viewing The Interactive Cypress Test Runner In Docker
 ```